TatsumoriYuno/Infinitreat-P101/README.md

 Dependencies for the cheat table: Cheat engine.

-Dependencies for the add-on scripts: Autohotkey v2 and the cheat table.
+Dependencies for the add-on script: Autohotkey v2 and the cheat table.

 ## Infinitreat instructions: